com-pas/compas-architecture/technical/TECHNICAL_ARCHITECTURE.md

 The result of the CI/CD is a **Container Image** in the Docker Registry.
 A **Container Image** contains one **CoMPAS microservice**.
 More than one CoMPAS microservice may be present in the image only if they are closely related and should be deployed and scaled together.

-As part of the CI/CD proces a security scan is performed on the source code.
+As part of the CI/CD process a security scan is performed on the source code.
 The **Container Image**s must be signed and are the formal deliveries of the CoMPAS project.

-In the deployment proces the **Container image** is deployed together with its dependencies (for example a database) in an **Application**.
+In the deployment process the **Container image** is deployed together with its dependencies (for example a database) in an **Application**.
 This deployment takes place using *Docker Compose*.
 For this a **docker compose yaml** file is supplied that deploys the application using Docker Compose.

 Generally speaking, it is a good idea to deploy one thing per container.
 Reasons:
 * Independent scaling: APIs scale differently than databases
 * Independent update: update in isolation
 * Supports different environments: a containerized database locally while managed service in production
-* No need for a process magager
+* No need for a process manager

 Third party microservices can be incorporated in an end user application or can be required for CoMPAS microservices,